ostdotcom/website-docupony/platform/docs/wallet/app.md

 ## Connect Your Brand Token to OST Wallet App

-:::important iPhone users and TestFlight iPhone users need to first download the TestFlight App from Apple to download the OST Wallet App
+:::note iPhone users and TestFlight iPhone users need to first download the TestFlight App from Apple to download the OST Wallet App
 :::